 Achieving an Earlier Effective Date for VA Compensation

-As part of an award of benefits, the VA establishes an “effective date” of the award.
+As part of an award of benefits, VA establishes an “effective date” of the award.
 An effective date is used by VA as a start date for the payment of disability benefits for a claim, in other words, it is the date that a benefit became effective.
-Often, this date is the date that the veteran filed his or her most recent claim for compensation or increased compensation.
+Often, this date is the date that the veteran filed his or her most recent claim for disability compensation or increased compensation.
 Sometimes, this is not the earliest possible effective date, and there are several ways to argue for an earlier effective date if you believe you are entitled.

 Our Veterans Benefits Lawyers Can Help

 CCK’s veterans benefits lawyers have many years of experience in determining whether VA has awarded the correct effective date in a veteran’s claim.
 Our veterans lawyers are experienced with VA’s regulations and court caselaw that may help a veteran secure an earlier effective date and also secure his or her correct compensation.